vvmc/vvmc.github.io/pages/mydoc/mydoc_rest_api_reference_workers.md

    "yearsOfService": "82"
 }
 ```
-This request retrieves information about Pecky Park (id=1da8b422311b4929bfa4520f7f0b4e83), but instead of the default view, it uses the workerSummary view:
+This request retrieves information about Becky Park (id=1da8b42231), but instead of the default view, it uses the workerSummary view:
 ```json
 GET /workers/1da8b42231?view=workerSummary
 ```